sboesebeck/morphium/Morphium Documentation.md

 When creating a Messaging instance, you can set a collection name to use.
 This could be compared to having a separate message queue in the system.
 Messages sent to one queue are not being registered by another.

 #### JMS Support
 _Morphium_ messaging also implements the standard JMS-API to a certain extend and can be used this way.
-Please keep in mind that JMS does not support most of the features, _Morphium_ messaging offers, and that the JMS implementaion does not cover 100% of the JMS API yet:
+Please keep in mind that JMS does not support most of the features, _Morphium_ messaging offers, and that the JMS implementation does not cover 100% of the JMS API yet:

 ```java
 @Test